 The course will cover the following works: Euripides' The Bacchae, Sophocles' Philoctetes, Dostoevsky's The Brothers Karamazov, & Shakespeare's Henry IV Parts 1.
-Additionally, the course will examine the film Crimes and Misdemeanors.

-AP/ACC Nation, Identity and Literature (Sr)
+748 AP/ACC Nation, Identity and Literature (Sr)

 Prerequisite: Minimum grade of a B in both 736 & 737, enrolled in 746, and the department's recommendation.
 For ACC credit an unweighted GPA of 3.0 is required.